-- Describe how this service supports the agency mission This service area directly aligns to VRC's mission to grow a native horse racing industry with pari-mutuel wagering in Virginia. - Describe the Statutory Authority of this Service Section 59.1-372 of the Code of Virginia establishes the Virginia Breeders' Fund.
+- Describe how this service supports the agency mission This service area directly aligns to VRC's mission to grow the native horse racing industry with pari-mutuel wagering in Virginia. - Describe the Statutory Authority of this Service Section 59.1-372 of the Code of Virginia establishes the Virginia Breeders' Fund.

-Agency Customer Group Customer Customers served annually Potential a customers Horse Owners and Breeders 394 2,000
+Agency Customer Group Customer Customers served annually Potential annual customers Horse Owners and Breeders 750 2,000

-The number of horse breeders and owners in Virginia may decrease because of competition from the surrounding area.
+The number of horse breeders and owners in Virginia may decrease due to competition from surrounding states.
 Delaware, West Virginia, and Pennsylvania have slot machines.
-This additional revenue enables these states to pay much larger purses and breeders' awards and thus draw horses from Virginia.
-Maryland is actively pursuing slot machines and the same will apply if it is successful in passing the necessary legislation.
+This additional revenue enables these states to pay much larger purses and breeders' awards and as a result draw horses away from Virginia.
+Maryland was successful in passing the necessary slots legislation this past Fall and should be up and running by November of this year.
+In addition, Delaware recently pasted legislation allowing for sports betting, which will further increase the purses offered in this nearby state.

-The dollar amount paid to breeders may increase as the wagering at the racetrack, at the satellite wagering facilities, and through advanced deposit wagering increases.
-This should increase the amount the Virginia Breeders' Fund can pay in purses (stallion, owner, and breeders' awards).
+The total dollar amount paid to owners and breeders in Virginia is directly affected by the wagering at the racetrack, the satellite wagering facilities, and from advanced deposit wagering by Virginia residents.
+Any change in the amount wagered will have a direct impact on the amount the Virginia Breeders' Fund can pay in awards.

-Partner Description

-[None entered]
+Partner Description [None entered]

-• Factors Impacting the Products and/or Services:

-The growth of pari-mutuel wagering will impact the number and amount of awards issued to Virginia bred horse owners and breeders, and as a result will impact the horse breeding industry and the economy.

-- Anticipated Changes to the Products and/or Services The funds available for awards will increase in accordance with the total wagering handle at the racetrack, satellite wagering facilities, and through advanced deposit wagering. - Listing of Products and/or Services

-$\circ$ Awards - Bonus checks are issued to owners and breeders of Virginia bred horses.
+- Factors Impacting the Products and/or Services: - The growth or decline of pari-mutuel wagering will impact the number and amount of awards issued to Virginia bred horse owners and breeders, and as a result will impact the horse breeding industry and the economy. - Anticipated Changes to the Products and/or Services - The funds available for breeder and owner awards will rise or fall in accordance with the total wagering at the racetrack, satellite wagering facilities, and advanced deposit wagering by Virginia residents. - Listing of Products and/or Services - Awards Bonus checks that are issued to owners and breeders of Virginia bred horses.